 The more info, the better, and being very clear about deadlines, contracts, and deliverables will help the project run successfully.

-If possible, I would also allow a bit more time than usual for a first video project, so you have more time to make sure they are following your process, and you can go through any questions without stress.
-These days it is so easy to find a video freelancer online and work remotely, so go ahead!
+If possible, I would also allow a bit more time than usual for a first video project, so you have more time to make sure they are following your process and can go through any questions without stress.
+These days, it is so easy to find a video freelancer online and work remotely, so go ahead!

 These tips should help you sort through and find the perfect match for your company.